College Planning: Going Beyond the Dollar Signs (31:52)

 Cozy: Yes.

-Brian: Thanks again for downloading this episode of Your Life Simplified, which is produced by Mariner Wealth Advisors.
-At Mariner Wealth Advisors, we’re here to serve as your advocate.
+Brian: Thanks again for downloading this episode of Your Life Simplified, which is produced by Mariner.
+At Mariner, we’re here to serve as your advocate.
 We help people chart a course to reach their personal and financial goals so that they can have greater peace of mind that may lead to a more fulfilling life.
 We do this by always putting our clients first because as fiduciaries, we’re required to provide guidance that’s in the best interest of clients, not in the best interest of a company or shareholders or anyone else.
 So as you listen to this podcast and have questions about maybe your own financial situation or would simply like a second opinion, or even if you have an idea for a future podcast, please go ahead and email us at [email protected].

 If you found the information on this podcast valuable, please go ahead and share it with a friend or family member that you think might benefit from this information.
 And please don’t forget to subscribe to this podcast so you don’t miss an episode.
 Thanks for listening.
 And now back to the episode.